Take the easy step of signing up for my authorly newsletter and we’ll be able to keep in touch.

 In my former life I was an actuary with three decades of global management experience.
 I like to claim those years make fertile writing fodder and perhaps that’s partly true, but the reality is that I came to the writing gig late.
 Now aged 66, I’m working harder than ever and relishing doing what I wish I’d done from the start.

 My writing craft progresses.
 I began by writing short stories, mostly about middle-aged men in the corporate world (surprise, surprise), and had a modicum of success: I read out one tale at the Melbourne Writers Festival and earned some minor competition awards.
-Deadly Investment is available and I’m about to publish Deadly Day Trading – look out for it!
-Crime Factory, a wonderful short-lived magazine, featured my reviews, and I had tremendous fun with a reviewing blog, Cultural Pilgrim, that, sadly, has left no trace in the blogosphere.
+Deadly Investment and Deadly Day Trading are available for your reading pleasure.
+Look out for Gentle & Tusk #3!
+Read Listen Watch is a capacious review site, covering books, movies, and rock albums, which is gifted by me to the world!
 My preoccupation over recent years, an “everyperson” history of nuclear energy, inches closer to fruition and can be nibbled at on Nuclear Power History, my preparatory blog.
-Big Decade, my bloggish philosophical diary, in its third year with seven to go, is worth taking a look at.
+Slow Glow to 70, my quirky, geeky, and heartfelt journal blog, with a five-year life, has just kicked off (an earlier five-year journal blog, centered on daily focus, Big Decade, is worth taking a look at).
 A blog/book project, bearing witness to the fifteen bird species of Cranes amidst a warming planet, launched recently: 15 Cranes In The Anthropocene.
-A secret project brews in 2019.
+A secret project brews in 2022.